Kirdock/recordy/README.md

 I would say that this can be saved via a simple json file.

 ### Too large files
-At the moment I'm just sending the files to a Discord channel but due to limitations this may not work for all files.
+~~At the moment I'm just sending the files to a Discord channel but due to limitations this may not work for all files.~~

-The question is, which services should I support for file upload?
+~~The question is, which services should I support for file upload?~~

-I would say I will offer several services, and you just have to provide an access token.
+~~I would say I will offer several services, and you just have to provide an access token.~~

+Discord increased the maximum file size for all users to 25MB